AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 fields of strong and weak interactions and their manifestations

-in subnuclear physics, for example) ; and thus all
+in subnuclear physics, for example); and thus all

-- even material formations (eg particles) are a kind of local
+particles) are a kind of local "densification" of this

 *) Speculations

-on unitary field
+on unitary field theories

-This theories Einstein published his unitary theories on an
+Einstein continuously published these unitary theories [78,

-speculations and assumptions) that Einstein had succeeded at the
+assumptions) that Einstein had succeeded at the end of his life

-end of his life in creating a truly perfect and
+in creating a truly perfect and "functioning" unitary

-"functioning" unitary field theory, which he refused
+field theory, which he refused to publish for fear that

-to publish for fear that the world was not yet ready for its
+the world was not yet ready for its consequences, which could be misused.

-In the light of the further development of unitary theories of
+further development of unitary theories of the field, it turned

-the field, it turned out that despite all the erudition and
+out that despite all the erudition and thought mastery of

-thought mastery of A. Einstein, the path he had taken could
+A.Einstein, the path he had taken could not lead

-not lead to such a result.
+to such a result.

 In this context, the so-called Philadelphia

-experiment , which was allegedly carried out by the
+experiment, which was allegedly carried out by the

 US Navy in October 1943 using an electric generator developed by

-Nikola Tesla, is often mentioned .
+Nikola Tesla, is often mentioned.
 Around

 the deck of the large warship Eldridge, moored in the port of